Momentum Indicators

 Stochastic Oscillator Formula:

-- %K: The main line of the Stochastic Oscillator is calculated using the following formula:
+- %K: The main and primary line of Stochastic Oscillator.

 - %D: The %D line is a 3-day moving average of the %K line: